 Sample size: planned number of observations

-We will survey 10 teachers in each school, for a total of 3,000 teachers.
+We surveyed 10 teachers in each school at baseline, for a total of 3,000 teachers.
+We will survey 7 teachers in each school at endline, for a total of 2,100 teachers.
 The participants to our intervention are a lot more as the average number of teachers per school is 24.
 In total, we have a sample of about 7250 teachers.

 Sample size (or number of clusters) by treatment arms